ypodmogaev/feature_selection/README.md

 # 🌾 Feature Selection for CME Wheat Futures Forecasting

-📄 **Published Research:** This repository contains the code and data for the paper *"Comparison of Feature Selection Methods for Wheat Price Forecasting"*.
+> 📄 **Published Research:** This repository contains the code and data for the paper *"Comparison of Feature Selection Methods for Wheat Price Forecasting"*.
- **Read the full SSRN Preprint here:** [https://papers.ssrn.com/sol3/papers.cfm?abstrac](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=7379918)]
+> **Read the full paper with DOI here:** [https://doi.org/10.5281/zenodo.22228431](https://doi.org/10.5281/zenodo.22228431)
->
-**Weekly forecasting of CME Wheat Futures (ZW) using market factors and systematic feature selection.**

-> This project exhaustively compares 15+ feature selection methods combined with Lasso regression to identify the most robust and accurate configuration for forecasting CME wheat futures.

 ---